ezeslucky/bundlify/README.md

 ### Target

-_Pkgroll_ uses [esbuild](https://esbuild.github.io/) to handle TypeScript and JavaScript transformation and minification.
+_bundlify_ uses [esbuild](https://esbuild.github.io/) to handle TypeScript and JavaScript transformation and minification.

 The target specifies the environments the output should support.
 Depending on how new the target is, it can generate less code using newer syntax.
 Read more about it in the [esbuild docs](https://esbuild.github.io/api/#target).